-In April 2020, the Organization received a loan in the amount of \$76,748 under the Paycheck Protection Program (PPP) established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
-A second PPP loan in the amount of \$96,087 was received in January 2021.
-PPP loans and accrued interest are forgivable after a covered period (eight or 24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, primarily payroll, benefits, rent and utilities.
+In January 2021, the Organization received a loan in the amount of \$96,087 under the Paycheck Protection Program (PPP) established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+PPP loans and accrued interest were forgivable after a covered period (eight or 24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, primarily payroll, benefits, rent and utilities.
 Management of the Organization used the loan proceeds for purposes consistent with the PPP requirements and applied for and received forgiveness of both loans.
 The Organization initially recorded the notes payable as refundable advances and subsequently recognized contribution income related to the debt forgiveness in accordance with the guidance for recognizing conditional contributions.
-The amount of contribution income recognized during the years ended December 31, 2021 and 2020 was \$96,087 and \$76,748, respectively.
+The amount of contribution income recognized during the years ended December 31, 2022 and 2021 was \$-0- and \$96,087, respectively.